• Skip to primary navigation

 3. The oil should be hot before you add the fish.
 If you add the fish to cold oil then the oil will just get absorbed into the batter, resulting in greasy fish.
 Heat the oil in the pan until the oil is just shimmering, then test it by dropping a teaspoonful of batter into the oil.
 It should start to turn brown in 40 seconds.
 (You can do the same test with a small cube of bread).

-4. You should hear a gently sizzle when you add the fish.
-If it doesn’t sizzle then the pan is not hot enough and you should let it heat a few seconds longer.
+4. You should hear a gentle sizzle when you add the fish.
+If it doesn't sizzle then the pan is not hot enough and you should let it heat a few seconds longer.

 5. The fish should be at room temperature.
 If you fry fish directly from the refrigerator it will cool the oil down.

-6. Don’t try to turn the fish before it has browned on one side.
-Give the fish a gently nudge – if it moves on the pan it is ready to turn.
-If it stick, give it a few seconds longer.
+6. Don't try to turn the fish before it has browned on one side.
+Give the fish a gentle nudge - if it moves on the pan it is ready to turn.
+If it sticks, give it a few seconds longer.

 7. Use a flat spatula to turn the fish.
 You need to support the fish as you turn it.
 Trying to turn the fish with a fork or a pair of tongs is an invitation for the fish to break up.